tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Sep 15 2007

-Jackson Reichel (a 18-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Jackson Reichel (a 18-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Jackson Reichel had never preached his views to theists before, and freaked out.
 Jackson Reichel slowly breathed in and out to calm his nerves.
 As Jackson Reichel entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Jackson Reichel used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Jackson Reichel argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.